mpenet/casyn/README.md

 To create composite values just use the `composite` function or `#casyn/composite` reader literal, it will mark the collection as composite and encode it accordingly when you execute the query.
-When using the `composite` function, the values you passed in to it will be returned with some meta data indicating the cassandra type, the same is true when its a composite value read from a result, this means it would be reusable transparently for other requests/clj code.

 ```clojure
 (c insert-column "colFamily1" "1"  (composite ["meh" 1001  3.14]) "value0")